thehambeard/BetterVendors/README.md

 # BetterVendors
-A mod for Pathfinder Kingmaker
+A mod for Pathfinder Kingmaker<BR>
 It must be compiled with KingmakerModMaker